yiisoft/yii2/framework/UPGRADE.md

 * The signature of `yii\cache\Cache::getOrSet()` has been adjusted to also accept a callable and not only `Closure`.
   If you extend this method, make sure to adjust your code.

+* `yii\web\UrlManager` now checks if rules implements `getCreateUrlStatus()` method in order to decide whether to use internal cache for `createUrl()` calls.
+Ensure that all your custom rules implements this method in order to fully benefit from the acceleration provided by this cache.

 Upgrade from Yii 2.0.10